ErpNetDocs/tech/advanced/web-sites/rate-limits.md

 ### SessionConcurrentRequests

 Session concurrent requests is a rate limit that restricts the number of simultaneous API requests within a single session.
 The default limit is set to 1, allowing only one request at a time during a session.

-Exceeding this limit will result in an HTTP response of 429 - Too Many Requests until the previous request is completed.
+If the concurrency limit is reached, an internal queue with a size of 5 is used to hold additional requests.
+If the queue is full, all further requests will immediately return a 429 - Too Many Requests response.

 ### SessionConcurrentTransactions